Frozenlock/dresser/readme.md

 ## Extensions

+WARNING: extensions are a work in progress and will most likely have breaking changes.

 Extensions are build on top of the dresser methods.
 Their purpose is to provide additional capabilities that will not only work on any dresser implementation, but will continue to work even after migrating the data from one implementation to another.

-Warning: extensions are a work in progress and will most likely have breaking changes.

 ## Schemas